-The Purpose of Accreditation and Self-Study is to certify that a medical education program meets prescribed standards and to promote institutional self-evaluation and improvement.
+The Purposes of Accreditation and Self-Study is to certify that a medical education program meets International standards, via institutional self-evaluation and evaluation/verification by expert medical educators and administrators.
 The institutional self-study is central to the accreditation process.
-In the self-study, a medical school brings together representatives of the administration, faculty, student body, and other constituencies to (1) collect and review data about the medical school and its educational programs, (2) identify institutional strengths and issues requiring action, and (3) define strategies to ensure that the strengths are maintained, and any problems addressed.
-It may benefit those conducting their first self-study to review the World Federation of Medical Education's pilot study.
-The self-study is directly linked to the standards for accreditation.
-The principal questions are: has the institution established its objectives and complied with IAOMC standards?
+In the self-study, a medical school brings together representatives of the administration, faculty, student body, and other constituencies to (1) collect and review data about the medical school and its educational programs, (2) identify institutional strengths and issues requiring action, and (3) define strategies to ensure that the strengths are maintained and any problems addressed.
+The self-study is directly linked to the international standards for accreditation.
+The principal questions to be asked are; has the institution established its objectives and complied with IAOMC standards?
 The challenge then is to present the evidence for verification.

 The school's committees must assemble institutional data in relation to its mission and international accreditation standards.
 Next, complete the database, and compile supporting documents.
-The committees then analyse them and prepare topical reports that form the basis of the institutional summary report.
+The committees then analyze them and prepare topical reports that form the basis of the institutional summary report.
 Then the survey team inspects to verify and/or confirm and reports their findings.
 The Trustee debate and reach the final determination.

 The founding medical schools have used some of the worlds most accepted standards, consolidated them, and then proposed the IAOMC standards at a hearing in NYC.
 Liberal use of the source standards and forms is acknowledged here with appreciation.
-The world's first Global Standards for application by independent, transparent medical schools was established.
-In the eternal pursuit of perfection, the challenge to anyone with a better standard or process will always exist.
-Any written comments to improve these standards should be forwarded to the Executive Director, and they will be considered.
+The worlds first Global Standards for application by independent, transparent, medical schools was established.
+In the eternal pursuit of perfection the challenge to anyone with a better standard or process will always exist.
+Any written comments to improve these standards should be forwarded to the Executive Director.
+They will be considered.